 Urban Forestry provides most service for trees located in the public right of way.
 However, there are still some responsibilities for the property owner adjacent to public trees.

 In Salt Lake City’s hot and dry climate, trees need to have supplemental watering to survive.
 It is the responsibility of the adjacent property owner to water trees in the park strip.
-Urban Forestry provides a watering bag with each newly planted tree.
-This bag should be left on the tree for the first year, except during winter months, and removed after the first year.
 Newly planted trees need to be watered 1–2 times per week in spring and fall and 2-3 times per week in summer.
 Unlike watering a lawn, the goal of tree watering is to have saturation deep in the soil.

 Saturating the soil deeply is vital to proper tree root development.
 Deep watering encourages roots to grown down in the soil which helps achieve proper anchorage for the tree.
 Watering with a sprinkler will not saturate the soil to the proper depth and most of the water is lost to runoff and evaporation.
 After the gator bag is removed, review the following instructions for watering technique.